grammyjs/website/site/docs/plugins/autoquote.md

     bot.use(autoQuote);

     bot.command("demo", async (ctx) => {
-      await ctx.reply("Demo command!"); // This will quote the user's message });
+      await ctx.reply("Demo command!"); // this is going to quote the user's message });

     bot.command("hello", async (ctx) => {
-      await ctx.reply("Hi there :)"); // Also quotes the user's message });
+      await ctx.reply("Hi there :)"); // this quotes the user's message, too });

     bot.start();